-l) Finance charge
+1) Finance cost

-Finance charge comprise interest expense on short term borrowings, bank and other charges that are recognized in the statement of profit or loss.
+Finance cost comprise interest expense on short term borrowings, bank and other charges that are recognized in the statement of profit or loss and other comprehensive income.
 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognized in the statement of profit or loss and other comprehensive income using the effective interest method.

-m) Expenses
+m)Expenses

-All expenses, excluding direct costs and financial charges are classified as general and administrative expenses.
+All expenses, excluding direct costs and finance cost are classified as general and administrative expenses.
 Allocations of common expenses between direct costs and general and administrative expenses, when required, are made on a consistent basis.